International-Data-Spaces-Association/IDSA-Rulebook/006_DSGA.md

 ## Definition

-A Dataspace Governance Authority (DSGA) is a functional role.
-It is responsible for providing the basic governance framework, defining which [Dataspace Trust Frameworks (DTFs)](009_Dataspace_Trust_Frameworks.md) are being used for the data space, potentially defining an explicit DTF by defining business processes, policies and semantic models to be used by participants in the dataspace.
+A Dataspace Governance Authority (DSGA) is a functional role representing the collective governance function of a data space.
+It is responsible for providing the basic governance framework, defining which [Dataspace Trust Frameworks (DTFs)](009_Dataspace_Trust_Frameworks.md) are used for the data space, and where needed defining explicit business processes, policies, and semantic models to be used by participants in the dataspace.

 The DSGA ensures interoperability through minimal shared semantics.

-The DSGA is NOT the legal entity which provides runtime-enforcement.
-It is the collection of DTFs used within the dataspace and any additional provisions, definitions and processes specific to the individual data space.
+The DSGA is not by itself a runtime-enforcement entity.
+Normatively, it is expressed by the set of DTFs used within the dataspace together with any additional provisions, definitions, and processes specific to the individual data space.

 While the DSGA is a logical role defining a governance model, this governance model needs to be enforced.
 There are multiple options how this can be achieved.